As Is -To Be: The Essential Business Model for Process ImprovementMichael Cousins

 - Visualise process breakdowns and areas of risk

-- Model the impact of any future process changes before you make them.
+- Modelling the impact of any future process changes before you make them

 Defining the As Is Process

-It is important to bear in mind that this As Is analysis will only show you what can be improved, but not necessarily how.
-Mapping the As Is process will only reveal how your business processes are working today.
+It is important to bear in mind that this As Is analysis may only show you what can be improved, but not necessarily how.
+Mapping the As Is process will only reveal your business processes as they are today.

 Defining the To Be Process

-Naturally, not every business requires an in-depth analysis of As Is To Be.
-Here are a few example scenarios to show you when analysing your As Is processes is particularly necessary:
+Naturally, not every business requires an in-depth analysis of the As Is and the To Be.
+But here are a few example scenarios when analysing your As Is processes is particularly necessary: